 Will It Hurt?

-- Change the bandage and clean the area at every diaper change.
+- Changing the bandage and cleaning the area at every diaper change.

-- Apply petroleum jelly or an antibiotic ointment to the area.
-This will help keep the diaper or bandage from sticking to the penis.
+- Applying petroleum jelly or an antibiotic ointment to the area to keep the diaper or bandage from sticking to the penis.

 Call Your Doctor